Reeceeboii/reecemercer.com/src/blog_posts/5-reasons-why-i-enjoy-computer-science/index.md

 >### 'A CPU is literally a rock that we tricked into thinking' ...

 ### ... is a quote I think summarises this point quite well.
-Humans have gone from looking up at star constellations as prehistoric cavemen to powering self-landing rockets with chips smaller than the palm of your hand in only a few hundred thousand years (a very small evolutionary time period).
+Humans have gone from looking up at star constellations as prehistoric cavemen to powering autonomously-landing rockets with chips smaller than the palm of your hand in only a few hundred thousand years (a very small evolutionary time period).
 Just think about that for a second.
 The metals and sand being used for crafting primitive objects those thousands of years ago are now the transistors and silicone in the computer chips powering the rockets taking us into outer space.
-I cannot express in words how amazing I find this 😂, and I hope anyone else reading this appreciates it as much as I do.
+I cannot express in words how amazing I find this!
+And I hope anyone else reading this appreciates it as much as I do.
 People labelling computer science as 'boring' or 'nerdy' need to embrace their inner nerd and come and learn this stuff - it's incredible.

 &nbsp